AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

 {sample}WD\_Data\_from\_XML\_04{sample}

-### Complex
+## Complex

 Previous samples demonstrate separate additional features.
 Next sample is a bit more complex.
 It demonstrates cartesian chart with several different series and customized chart elements.

 {sample}WD\_Data\_from\_XML\_05{sample}

-## Data Serialization

-Predefined settings from JS format can be serialized into XML format for the sake of convenient in future usage.
-Method **.toXml()** transfers current chart settings into JSON object.
-This method creates a string, that contains all possible methods and parameters of the chart in XML format.

-{sample}WD\_Data\_from\_XML\_13{sample}

 ## Schema

 XML Schema specifies a XML-based format to define the structure of XML data(visit [wikipedia.org](http://en.wikipedia.org/wiki/XML_schema) for more information).
 All objects of this schema correspond to JS methods and parameters of a chart.
-Main AnyChart XML schema located [here](http://anychart.com/products/anychart7/shemas/7.3.1/xml-schema.xsd).
+Main AnyChart XML schema located  [http://anychart.com/products/anychart7/shemas/7.3.1/xml-schema.xsd](http://anychart.com/products/anychart7/shemas/7.3.1/xml-schema.xsd).
 This file can be used to validate your own XML structure.
+Version of the XML schema must correspond to the version of anychart JS.

 There quiet a few online XML validators on the Internet (for instance: [www.freeformatter.com/xml-validator-xsd.html](http://www.freeformatter.com/xml-validator-xsd.html)).